actonl/louisvilleCommunities/README.md

 Description

-This is a combination of the Kentucky and Louisville Tourism websites with a focus on the neighborhoods West of Ninth Street.
+This is a combination of the Kentucky and Louisville Tourism websites with a focus on the neighborhoods west of Ninth Street.

 Custom CSS Classes